 TWIN CITIES SOUTH METRO CORN MAZES

 Sever’s has a head-spinning lineup of activities at their annual fall festival in addition to their challenging corn maze – jumping pillow and zip lines are included.
 A few attractions, including the giant slide and pony rides, cost extra.
-Open Sept 11-Nov 1, 2020, Fri 1-8pm, Sat 10am-8pm & Sun 10am-6pm.
+Open Sept 10-Oct 31, 2021, Fri 1-8pm, Sat 10am-8pm & Sun 10am-6pm.
 Tickets are $17/pp ages 4+ with discounts for military, seniors and PCAs.
-Tickets must be pre-purchased online and season passes will not be offered in 2020.
+Tickets must be pre-purchased online.

 Want to explore beyond our top ten?
-Here are some more ideas:
+Here are 5 more ideas:

 More North Metro

 The big corn maze is not happening in 2021 due to the drought, but there is a small corn maze perfect for preschoolers.
 Admission includes the run of the farm, meeting the animals, a ($3/pp) add a hayride ($5/admission), great for the youngest members of the family.
 Open Sept 25-Oct 31, 2021.
 Mon, Wed, Thur 4-7pm; Tues 1-7pm (senior day), Fri 3-7pm and weekends 10am-6pm . $3-5/pp.

 Fun for families and people of all ages.
 Corn trail includes wagon rides and a 1/3 mile trail.
 Find more info on Rockpoint’s website.
 Free admission and open to all.
 Saturdays 11am-4pm.